vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/category-and-tags.md

 ## Tags

-Just add the `tags` array to the frontmatter of the page, and set the tag to which one or more articles belong, and the article will be automatically rendered in the list of the `/tag/<tag name>/` tag page.
+Just set `tag` option in page frontmatter , and set value to one or more tags, then the article will be automatically rendered in the list of the `/tag/<tag name>/` tag page.

-For example, add this in a certain page:
+For example, after adding this in frontmatter:

 ```md
 ---